HIllya51/LunaTranslator/docs/en/fastkeys.md

 ### **Dictionary Lookup**

+1. #### Search for keywords
+    Search for words in the text currently selected by the mouse

 1. #### Anki Recording
     Shortcut key for the recording function in the Anki add interface in the dictionary lookup window.